stacks-network/stacks-core/docs/blockstack_naming_service.md

 to help developers broadcast subdomain operations.
 Users would still own their subdomain names; the registrar simply gives developers a convenient way for them to register and manage them in the context of a particular application.
+Please see the [tutorial on running a subdomain registrar](subdomains.md) for details on how to use it.

 ## BNS Forks